Hotel Carter: Sale and closure

 Tran died in 2012, and the surviving members of his family fought over ownership of the hotel.
 John Cruz of GF Management took ownership of the hotel in April 2013 and renovated it.
 The New York Times reported at the time that the hotel had broken elevators; 40-year-old fire extinguishers; non-functional exit signs; no weekend doormen; "discarded hospital linens" atop beds; inadequate insurance; and overdue loans.
 GF Management made gradual modifications to make it more desirable for guests, starting with rectifying fifteen violations of city building codes.
 GF Management also increased the frequency of housekeeping services from every three days to every two days; renovating 30 fourth-floor room with art and IKEA furniture; and replacing mattresses in rooms with reports of bedbugs.
 Following GF Management's takeover of the Hotel Carter, the hotel's occupancy rates increased from 68 to 74 percent, and Cruz began charging room rates of $120 to $150 a night.

 The hotel was offered for sale in early 2014 after an extensive renovation.
 The Wall Street Journal reported that the hotel could sell for as much as $170 million; hotel operators such as Highgate Holding and Morris Moinian expressed interest in buying the Carter.
 CNBC, which reported that the hotel could be sold for up to $180 million, said that a potential buyer would have to spend $100 million to $125 million on renovating the hotel further.
 The developer Joseph Chetrit won the right to buy the hotel in September 2014.
 A gentlemen's club that had been located in the hotel, Cheetah's, filed a lawsuit in December 2014 in an attempt to halt the hotel's sale to Chetrit.
-The Athene Annuity and Life Company gave Chetrit a $129 million loan for the renovations in February 2015.
+Chetrit finalized his acquisition in February 2015 and closed the hotel down.
+The Athene Annuity and Life Company gave Chetrit a $129 million loan for the renovations.

 JPMorgan Chase provided a $152 million mezzanine loan in February 2018.
 JPMorgan Chase's loan replaced in August 2022 with $185 million in construction financing, provided by Mack Real Estate.
+The city government sued the hotel's owners in early 2024 to force Chetrit to disassemble the sidewalk shed outside the hotel, which had stood there for a decade.
+That September, the Chetrit Group defaulted on one of the hotel's mezzanine loans.
+Mack sued the Chetrit family in January 2025, claiming that the Chetrits owed $223 million and threatening to foreclose on the property.
+The city government separately sued the Chetrit family in July 2025, claiming that the hotel had incurred more than 150 building-code violations.